You’ve probably heard about NFT images if you’re part of the online creative community. Social media is abuzz with the acronym NFT.

 Many people buy NFTs for the same reason anyone buys a piece of art.
 It’s because they love the work or want to support the artists.

 But when you’re dealing with financiers and traders, things aren’t so simple.
 Many NFTs are purchased as an investment.
-The buyer believes that the NFT they buy will appreciate over time.
-They can then sell the NFT for a profit further down the line.
+The buyer believes the NFT will appreciate over time.
+Then they can sell the NFT for a profit further down the line.